Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 }

 /**
- * @notice verifies a certificate
+ * @notice verifies a certificate against the operator table for a given reference timestamp
  * @param operatorSet the operatorSet that the certificate is for
  * @param cert a certificate
  * @return totalSignedStakeWeights total stake weight that signed the certificate for each stake type.
 Each
- * index corresponds to a stake type in the `weights` array in the `ECDSAOperatorInfo`
+ * index corresponds to a stake type in the `weights` array in the `ECDSAOperatorInfo` struct
  * @return signers array of addresses that signed the certificate
  * @dev This function DOES NOT support smart contact signatures
  * @dev The `referenceTimestamp` in the `ECDSACertificate` is used to determine the operator table to use for the verification
+ * @dev It is up to the AVS to handle race conditions for certificates against stale or new operator tables
+ * @dev Reverts if the certificate's `referenceTimestamp` is too stale with respect to the `maxStalenessPeriod` of the operatorSet
  */
 function verifyCertificate(
     OperatorSet calldata operatorSet,